 Sometimes the baby might not show any symptoms.

 - The baby might gag and pull away from the breast.

 - May nurse only for five to ten minutes and then clamp the breasts

-- The baby might act fussy and refuse feeding and spit up after feeding.
+- The baby might act fussy and refuse to feed and spit up after feeding.

 - The baby might get full and stop nursing before reaching the creamier part.
 This may lead to more gas and gastric problems in baby’s tummy.

 Some mothers produce less milk and some produce more milk.
-But, how come there is this difference ?
-This difference is due to the number of alveoli (milk producing glands) present in the breasts.
+But, how come there is this difference?
+This difference is due to the number of alveoli (milk-producing glands) present in the breasts.
 The average number of alveoli are 1,00,000- 3,00,000.
 The mothers with hyper lactation syndrome have more number of alveoli in the breasts.
-Also some hormone imbalance may cause production of more milk.
-Sometimes, the mother may pump more milk and hence give cue to her body that the body needs to produce more milk.
+Also, some hormone imbalance may cause the production of more milk.
+Sometimes, the mother may pump more milk and hence give the cue to her body that the body needs to produce more milk.

 You can consult with the lactation expert.
 The lactation expert may suggest to express or pump some milk before feeding the baby.
 But, do not pump the milk too much.
 This may lead to overproduction of milk.
 Also, you can try feeding the baby before the baby is too hungry.
 The baby will suck gently and this will lead to less production of milk.
 Also, some nursing positions will help in reducing the flow of milk